-Also, the Doxie Pit is known to be stubborn at times which can be another leading cause of its hostile behaviour towards you.
+Also, the Doxie Pit is known to be stubborn at times which can be another leading cause of its hostile behavior towards you.

 In such cases, acting harshly with your dog or reprimanding it will only heighten its aggression.

-You are advised to gently explain the right behaviour to your dog and try positive inforcement to encourage it to be more calm than aggressive.
+You are advised to gently explain the right behavior to your dog and try positive inforcement to encourage it to be more calm than aggressive.